siri404-gh/sreeram.app_old/src/web/posts/javascript-concepts/callback-hell.md

       });
     }

 3) If you notice, the code gets intended more and more into what is called as a Pyramid of doom or Callback hell.
-But, we still havent handled the error scenario (like when the network call fails).
+We still havent handled the error scenario (like when the network call fails).
 Lets add that to the code.

     function loadImageWithWord(word) {
       get(wordApi + word, function(wordData) {